Project Management Oversight (PMO) Capital Projects

 Current Status

 Alstom continued to submit various design changes and mock-ups for the final design document packages to Metra.
 Communications between Metra, Alstom, VRE and other parties are continuous.
-Metra has pushed back the Final Design Review meetings to December 2023 to allow more time for finalizing of design.
+Final Design Review meetings began during this reporting period.
 Approval of some changes are expected in the following reporting period.

-+ Pace New I-55 Garage - Plainfield Support Facilities & Equipment Bus $0 $0 Behind Schedule
++ CTA New Control & Training Center Support Facilities & Equipment System $0 $0 On Schedule

 Project Details